canalplus/rx-player/doc/api/plugins.md

       // sure to be aligned with the current clock. const sendingTime = now - duration;

+      // the request could have been redirected,
+      // we have to feed back the real URL const _url = xhr.responseURL || url;

       const size = r.total;
       const data = xhr.response;
       callbacks.resolve({
+        url: _url,
         sendingTime,
         receivingTime,
         duration,